Art & About: Winter 2014–2015

 January 9–February 14

-For his third solo exhibition at the Chelsea gallery, the Hairspray and Pink Flamingos director will be presenting photographs, sculptures and video.
+For his third solo exhibition at the Chelsea gallery, the Hairspray and Female Trouble director will be presenting photographs, sculptures and a sure-to-be-talked-about new video.
+That film, titled Kiddie Flamingos, shows young children reading an expurgated, family-friendly version of his masterpiece of filth, Pink Flamingos.
+We're certain it will be just as strange and wonderful as it sounds—and probably needs to be seen to be believed.
 The cult filmmaker's previous shows have drawn on his history in the film industry, incorporating in-jokes and vocabulary of movie culture but always filtered through his eccentric brand of campy humor.
-No matter what, it promises to be great fun.

 January 9–February 15